+On Day 5 of the walk, one of the highest legs, my friend felt quite ill with dizziness and fatigue.
 It was only due to the kindness of strangers that we made it to our end point by nightfall – you can read the full story here.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The Symptoms of AMS
+The causes of Altitude Sickness / AMS

 Then, we proceeded to walk up to 2100 M in difficult terrain.
 The path descended to the valley at Tre-le-champs 1400M.
 However, it then took us up again over the Aiguillette du Possette at 2200M.
 We experienced large variations in altitude, combined with extremely strenuous walking.